JoeMitlo/lab-repo/README.md

 Dom Colangelo: Takes a number and name and multiplies the number by 8

 Joe Mitlo: Takes a name and number and tells the person if the number is odd or even

+# Code of Conduct

+We chose this code of conduct because we believe it creates a safe space and it is very concise.